 The news emerged at Salisbury NHS Foundation Trust's annual general meeting, following a question from a member of the public answered by Mark Ellis, the hospital's interim chief financial officer.

-This comes after months of speculative about a possible change.
+This comes after months of speculation about a possible change.
 Interim boss Lisa Thomas told the Journal in February that there would be a new chief executive, but could not confirm any further details.

 The three trusts have already been working together since 2018 as part of The Acute Hospitals Alliance, providing community services such as offering weekend surgery in Salisbury for those across the patch in order to tackle waiting lists.